 The Leaking UST Section oversees the remedial activities after a release from an UST has been reported to the Illinois Emergency Management Agency.
 Leaking UST Section staff review the technical adequacy of plans, reports, and budgets.
 This includes the development and evaluation of the appropriate remediation objectives for each site.
 Once the site has met its remediation objectives and program requirements, the Illinois EPA issues a No Further Remediation Letter for the leaking UST incident.

-The manager of the Leaking UST Section is Hernando Albarracin.
-The section is divided into three units, headed by: Michael Lowder; Harry Chappel, P.E.; and Tom Henninger.
+The acting manager of the Leaking UST Section is Greg Dunn.
+The section is divided into two units, headed by: Michael Lowder and Steve Colantino.

 *In accordance with 35 Ill.
 Adm.
 Code 734.605(b), a complete application for payment must include an affidavit signed by each subcontractor that performed an activity for which costs are sought for payment from the UST Fund.
 The completed affidavit must be signed by an authorized agent of the subcontractor, subscribed and sworn before a notary public.
 The affidavit is included in the application for payment forms.